CAMBODIA TRAVEL GUIDE CONTENTS

 What to Pack for Traveling Cambodia

 No matter when you travel in Cambodia, it’s going to be pretty hot.
 The tropical climate means high heat and humidity year-round.
-Despite that, it can still get cool in the evenings, especially during the “winter” months, so it’s a good idea to bring a jacket or sweater.
-Ponchos are available most places, but it’s a good idea to bring a rain jacket if you’ll be traveling during the wet season.
+Despite that, it can still get cool in the evenings, especially during the “winter” months, so it’s a good idea to bring a lightweight rainjacket or sweater.
+Ponchos are available in most places, but it’s a good idea to bring a rain jacket if you’ll be traveling during the wet season.
 There’s nothing worse than getting stuck in an afternoon downpour without cover!

 Major cities like Phnom Penh or Siem Riep will have any amenity you could need, so don’t worry if you forget to pack something; you’ll likely be able to find it there.
 For a more detailed account of what to bring, check out our Southeast Asia Packing list guide.
 After spending almost 3 years traveling around this region, we’ve got the packing business pat down.